 1. Entering the workforce: The following section discusses the pathways connecting women's journey from households and training/skilling/educational institutes to the labor market.
-The participation in education and employment is driven by a separate set of factors (Klasen & Lamanna, 2009), given that there is an increased impetus on skilling and training in India (Ghosh, 2015).
-In our study, the entry points of women in the workforce seem to be facilitated by skills training and distress driven need for additional income within the household.

-1.1.
-Graduate level education followed by skills training: Nearly all the women workers who participated in the study were graduates.
-To join in the job market, nearly all of them enrolled in specialized training and skilling, which ranged from central and state initiatives such as Deen Dayal Upadhyaya Grameen Kaushalya Yojana (DDU-GKY), World Class Skill Center (WCSC) and courses in private colleges.
-One of the paths to be job seekers was paved by these different institutes.
-These institutes channelized job search strategies, job openings and opportunities to the job seekers (Abdul Latif Jameel Poverty Action Lab (J-PAL), 2018) which improved their motivation and access to the market.
+Women's participation in education and employment is driven by a separate set of factors (Klasen & Lamanna, 2009), given that there is an increased impetus on skilling and training in India skills training: Most of the women workers who participated in the study were graduates.
+As part of their endeavors to join the job market, nearly all of them were enrolled at specialized training and skilling centers, which ranged from central and state initiatives such as Deen Dayal Upadhyaya Grameen Kaushalya Yojana (DDU-GKY), World Class Skill Center (WCSC) to courses in private colleges.
+These institutes channelized job search strategies, job openings and opportunities for the job seekers (Abdul Latif Jameel Poverty Action Lab (J-PAL), 2018), which improved their motivation and access to the market.
 These women joined the skilling and training institutes immediately after or during their graduation degrees.
 This is in congruence with literature positing an increase in the probability of employment at higher levels of education, especially after the completion of graduation (Chatterjee, Desai, & Vanneman, 2018).
 The additional gap between the youth seeking jobs and the employers seeking skilled professionals can be resolved by the institutes, particularly for formal jobs.
-The study found this to be successful irrespective of the quality of formal education.
-It is interesting to note that women's choice of enrolment in skilling institutions or employment is controlled and sanctioned by the male members in the household.
-Thus, becoming a site of control on women's lives.
+The study found this to be successful, irrespective of the quality of formal education.
+Notably, women's choice of enrolment in skilling institutions or employment is often controlled and sanctioned by male members of the household; thus, becoming a site of control on women's lives.